TheMarex/prosem-presentation/TITLE.md

 ## Space-Complexity classes L and NL
 * Input already occupies $n$ cells.

-* Seperate space usage of input/output from computation
+* Separate space usage of input/output from computation

 * We need a different turing machine model, with 3 tapes:
 	- 1 read-only input tape